kishore3github/DevOps/Shellscripting/User<->System_commands/README.md

 `sudo mv <current/path/ofthe/flie/freemsh /usr/bin`

-Now execute the freem.sh command from anywhere
+Now execute the freem.sh command from any path

 `freem.sh`

 To make usercommands as system command permanently, we need to create the new path and place the file in it. and then export the file path as system path

+create usercmnds directory

+`mkdir usercmds`

+`cd usercmds`

+create bin folder in usercmnds directory
+`mkdir bin`

+move freem file to /usercmds/bin folder

+`sudo mv <current/file/path>file /home/ec2-user/usercmds/bin`

+export file path to the system path

-`export `
+`export PATH=${PATH}:/home/ec2-user/usercmds/bin `

+Try to exit from the session and rejoin.
+Now you are able to execute the user commands as a system command.